dennisjosesilva/pomar/README.md

 Building
 ------------
 Pomar has generic code using templates and code with no template at all.
-Initially, we choose to put all code which does not use templates in implementation file.
-In order to keep the compilation time as low as possible for the user.
+Initially, we choose to put all code which does not use templates in implementation file, in order to keep the compilation time as low as possible for the user.

 The Pomar library can be built using cmake.
 For terminal user, you just need follow the steps below: